Tim McCaskell: Early life and education

 Born in 1951, McCaskell grew up in Beaverton, Ontario, in a Presbyterian family.
 While studying at Carleton University, he became involved in anti-war activism.
 After a year, he dropped out of college and spent several years traveling through Europe, South America, and India.

-McCaskell later completed a Bachelor of Arts degree at the University of Toronto in 1982 and started working on his Master of Education degree a few years later.
+McCaskell completed a Bachelor of Arts degree at the University of Toronto in 1982.
+He started working on his Master of Education degree a few years later.

 Career

 Gay rights activism

 In 1974, McCaskell moved to Toronto.
-He became involved with the Marxist Institute of Toronto, where he focused on gay rights issues and met his long-term partner, Richard Fung.
+He became involved with the Marxist Institute of Toronto, where he focused on gay rights issues.
+There he also met his long-term partner, Richard Fung.

 Between 1974 and 1986, McCaskell wrote for The Body Politic, a Canadian gay liberation magazine.'
 After two gay activists were arrested and convicted for kissing each other in public in 1976, Gay Alliance Toward Equality and The Body Politic organized a "kiss-in" protest at the same intersection.
 Twenty people, including McCaskell, participated in the protest.

 On February 5, 1981, McCaskell witnessed Operation Soap, a raid by the Metropolitan Toronto Police against four gay bathhouses that resulted in $35,000 worth of property damage and the arrest of about 300 men.
 In addition to reporting on the raids for The Body Politic, McCaskell helped to organize protests against the police and fundraise money for legal defenses through the newly-formed Right to Privacy Committee (RTPC).
 According to McCaskell, the police had expected most people to plead guilty to avoid publicity around their sexual orientation; however, the government lost around 80% of the cases.
-McCaskell has said that Operation Soap and the subsequent activism helped to unify Toronto's gay community: “They suddenly realized, ‘Shit, we’re powerful!
-We can do something about this!’”
+McCaskell has said that Operation Soap and the subsequent activism helped to unify Toronto's gay community.

-Nearly 20 years later, McCaskell assisted in organizing protests after the police raided Pussy Palace, a lesbian bathhouse event.
+In 2000, McCaskell assisted in organizing protests after the police raided Pussy Palace, a lesbian bathhouse event.
 According to an organizer, McCaskell told her to lead the protesters in shouting: "No more shit!", the same slogan shouted by gay men in the Operation Soap protests.